 "Got it; my bad."

 Yuffie eyes Carrie weirdly. "...I don't get why you had to bring Alex into it.
 I mean, you're a psychic for crying out loud!
 A couple of your energy blasts and they would've scattered like little girls!"

 "It wears me out.
 I need my energy to fight off Reno and his stupid pranks."

 I elbow her with a smirk.
 "You love when he teases you."

 "Oh yeah, his stalking is such a turn-on..."

 I laugh at her comment as we approach the bar.

 Yuffie runs ahead, leaving Carrie and I to shake our heads at how hyper she always is.

 Once inside, I see Yuffie already seated next to Vincent at the counter.
 I almost chuckle, 'Right where I left him.'
 I start to join them when Cloud walks through the door, causing me to grin.
 "Hey, Carrie, your chocobo-headed boyfriend's back!"
 I yelp when she swats at me, flinching away.

 She sighs, but goes to give Cloud a hug, which is where I "aww" and giggle.
 After I look away from them, I notice Vincent staring at them while they talk.
-Concern bubbling up, I lay a hand on his shoulder and send him a worried/questioning look when he turns to me.
+He looks almost... sad.
+Concern bubbles up, and I guess it shows in my expression because he turns my way, too.